The Lucky Few

 to your brother, he called for updates

-.
+same time every day.
 The ones who woke up

 were the lucky few.
 On the night shift